prometheus/node_exporter/https/README.md

 # HTTPS Package for Prometheus

 The `https` directory contains a Go package and a sample configuration file for running `node_exporter` with HTTPS instead of HTTP.
+We currently support TLS 1.3 and TLS 1.2.

-When running a server with TLS use the flag `--web.config`
+To run a server with TLS, use the flag `--web.config`.

 e.g. `./node_exporter --web.config="web-config.yml"`
 If the config is kept within the https directory.